 Did you have any doubts?
 This wonderful, black liquid is not only a popular condiment found in almost every pantry in the world, but is one of the best sauces ever invented, PERIOD!
-Made from the liquid of fermented soybeans, it is extremely salty and can boost the flavor of any meat, plus makes a great addition to soy sauce-based dressings.
+Made from the liquid of fermented soybeans, it is extremely salty and can boost the flavor of any meat, plus makes a great addition to other types of dressings.
 What kind of food would sushi be without this great blessing of a sauce?
 Just raw fish with rice, that’s what.
 It can be found in almost any grocery store in the world and any fine Japanese restaurant.

 bryan... on Flickr

 For your trip to Japan, be sure to bring home a few bottles of these great sauces.
 They can make your food taste better and add an Asian flare to your kitchen.
 Enjoy!

 Places You can Taste Delicious Japanese Sauces

 Tokyo Walking Food Tour at Night